aloisdg/design-patterns-for-humans-cs/README.md

                 throw new InvalidOperationException("None of the accounts have enough balance!");
             }
         }

-        /// <summary>
-        /// Check if current account have enough money.
-        /// </summary>
-        /// <param name="amountRequired">The amount required to pay.</param>
-        /// <returns>Return true if this account have enough money otherwise false.</returns>
         protected bool CanPay(float amountRequired)
         {
             return _balance >= amountRequired;
         }

-        /// <summary>
-        /// Get or set successor account.
-        /// </summary>
         public Account SuccessorSuccessorSuccessor { get; set; }
     }